Frequently Asked Questions About Collaborative Divorce

 What Attorneys Are Qualified to Participate in a Collaborative Divorce?

 Attorneys, mental health specialists, and financial specialists who participate in the Collaborative Process must undergo many hours of special training.
 Paule, Camazine & Blumenthal, P.C. offers Collaborative Divorce because of its ability to offer highly trained professional assistance in this growing area of family law.
+Contact our family law attorneys in St. Louis and Clayton, MO today.

 By: Alan E. Freed